threefoldtech/jumpscale_lib/docs/tools/StoryBot.md

 `useful: This is a very useful task indeed!`

-Tasks also support being part of multiple stories, if this is the case, separate the story names with a comma `,` . therefor avoid using comma's in story names.
+Tasks also support being part of multiple stories, if this is the case, separate the story names with a comma `,`.
+Therefor avoid using commas in story names.

 e.g.: